The Weird Circle

 Charles returns from India to visit his friends, and stays in an old oak guest room in their large mansion.
 The room is reportedly haunted by the Spectre of Tappington.
 Over the course of the following morning, Charles discovers that his trousers are being stolen pair-by-pair.
 Initially believing the events to be an unfunny joke being played upon him, he goes on to see the ghost himself.

 The Strange Judgment

 A fisherman, Pierre, and his wife live a happy life in their village.
-However, when son Jacques comes along he grows up to be a spoilt child who becomes evil including attacking other children and animals.
+However, when their son Jacques comes along, he grows up to be a spoilt child who becomes evil including attacking other children and animals.
 When Jacques is caught lying about thieving from the household and swears on his own salvation, Pierre sets about dealing with his son once and for all though it results in his own punishment.

 At an old house on the moors of Howarth in the nineteenth century, Cathy has grown up with an orphaned boy, Heathcliffe, who was rescued from the streets of the city by her father.
 Despite always loving Heathcliffe, Cathy goes on to marry Edgar Linton for his wealth and societal standing.
 When Heathcliffe returns to Wuthering Heights, Cathy is shocked to discover that he returns with his own wealth and is intent on revenge for his scorned love.

 The Curse of the Mantle

 Lady Eleanore is gifted a beautiful mantle by a dying woman, despite her relative George insisting she not wear it as he believes it has an evil quality.
 Wearing it to a ball being thrown in her honour, Eleanore scorns everyone and withdraws from human love, insisting that she will continue to wear it before it causes her to pass out due to illness.
 The village encounters a plague that evening, which begins in the homes of the rich before spreading to those of the poor, with everyone believing that the mantle is the source of the disease.